MCT-master/mct-master.github.io/_posts/2022-05-15-rayam-visualizing-psychophysiological-responses-to-music-stimuli.md

 The prototype proposed further on in this project aimed to raise awareness of the capability of music as a tool to modify physiological patterns and consequently regulate an individual's autonomic nervous system.
 Music technology can support health care and psycho-therapeutic treatments, helping to prevent mental disorders such as anxiety, depression, stress, and bipolar disorder.
 Altogether, the combination of a biofeedback interactive system, with gamification techniques and conscious breathing can be a powerful tool to support mental health and wellness, and this project will describe how.

-The prototype consists in a code that gerate visualizations of breath and music data, which I am calling __"Breath Painting"__.
+The prototype consists in a code that generates visualizations of breath and music data, which I am calling __"Breath Painting"__.
 These visualizations have the potential to feature music apps focused on relaxation and wellness, integrating gamification tools for mental health support applications, or educational purposes by raising awareness of the importance of music and respiration for the human mental health.
 It also can be used for the practice of resonance frequency breathing, which is proven to be an efficient technique used for regulating the autonomic nervous system.

 ## Breath Painting: A biofeedback based data visualization tool

 ___Breath Painting___ is the name given to the prototype that I developed for this project.
 The objective of this prototype is to provide unique visualizations of the correlation between breath data and music data from an individual's music listening experience.
 The prototype takes numbers as input and translates them into dynamic geometric shapes and colors, as means to convey information about the synchronization in behavior between the two types of data.
 For this project, the objective of the visualization is to display technical data with an artistically engaging approach.
 In sum, people from any educational background will be able to visualize how different types of music modulate different breathing patterns.
 That is why the prototype was named Breath Painting.

-Biofeedback and data representation techniques are not a new technology in our time, the term "biofeedback" has been explored since the late 60's, while the first heart rate data sonification device, a room-sized machine called _electrocardiograph_, has been in use since 1902.
+__Biofeedback__ and __data representation__ techniques are not a new technology in our time, the term "biofeedback" has been explored since the late 60's, while the first heart rate _data sonification_ device, a room-sized machine called _electrocardiograph_, has been in use since 1902.
 The same applies to data visualization techniques, they have been around with well-developed cartography since the 16th-century.
 On the other hand, the combination of all these techniques together, with modern technology and advanced apparatus, opens up a whole universe of possibilities.

 The possibilities provided by data representation techniques such as data visualization and data sonification are appealing to me.
 The fact that we can visualize the internal bodily process, and listen to alterations regarding an individual's psychophysiological activity sparkle endless creative solutions that can be at the same time, effective for medical use, and artistically instigating.